ainneo/prismic-react/README.md

 ## MISC NOTES:
 Install CLI via terminal - must have a prismic account, you will input account information when creating a new project, this links the local project to your prismic dashboard....
+1. install CLI
-1. install CLI, 2. create new project  3. input Prismic account details  4.
-Now your local project is linked and will appear as a repo on your Prismic dashboard.
+2. create new project
+3. input Prismic account details
+4. Now your local project is linked and will appear as a repo on your Prismic dashboard